 So my decision was made that by hook or by crook I was going to put the Burrows touch on the EV.
 The F1 twizy was inspiration in part, but I had seen other people in the very limited Twizy circle had done some modifications with the wheels.
 However, the only real route I could go down due to the unique stud pattern was to take the standard steel wheel and have it banded.
 It’s a process where one side of the rim is cut from the other, they are moved apart the required distance, and a band of metal is welded back in to increase the width.
 This all sounds very dodgy, but its legal and surprisingly safe.

 So i found a chap on a forum that was willing to sell me his old wheels due to the fact he had replaced them with the Twizy stock alloy (equally as narrow as the steel).
 I sent him the funds and asked him to send the wheels to the banding fabrication company.
-I liaised with the fabricators about the width of the band i wanted inserting, and within two weeks I had a re-worked set of wheels
+I liaised with the fabricators (ALONZE CUSTOM FABRICATION – http://www.alonzecustom.co.uk/steel-wheel-banding.php ) about the width of the band i wanted inserting, and within two weeks I had a re-worked set of wheels

 The decision was that the rears were going to be different widths.
 8 inches at the rear, and 7 front and I was really happy with them when they were returned from the fabricators.
 The next stage was to have them powder coated.
 As can be seen by the photo above, there was plenty of bare metal that would would start to oxidise and rust if it got damp, so I made every effort to keep them in a dry environment until they were painted.
 I decided on a mid grey for the colour.
-The reason being I didn’t want silver as it was pretty common, I didn’t want black or the similar anthracite as I felt the wheel rim and wheel needed a colour that would separate them.
+The reason being I didn’t want silver as it was pretty common, I didn’t want black or the similar anthracite as I felt the wheel rim needed to be a different colour to the tyre to separate them.

 As you can imagine making a bespoke set of wheels leads you into the territory where you need to get a set of tyres that compliments the wheels and the vehicle they are going to go on.
 The wrong tyre will have a negative effect on the motors power to get vehicle up to speed, and also an incorrect reading on the speedometer.
 All of this taken into account I could only source one tyre that would fit both pairs of rims with a rolling radius that would keep the Twizy operating as it should.
 These were the